jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 ---

-This gives us a simple recipe: to approximate the output probability for every category $$ p(y=c|x) $$, run the model many times with dropout and taking the average of all the runs.
+This gives us a simple recipe: to approximate the output probability for every category, run the model many times with dropout and taking the average of all the runs.

 ### Plugging MC Dropout into the Entropy acquisition function